Join thousands of RV travellers

 Fees and bookings: Many unpowered national park campsites are free, while others hover around the $10 per night mark.
 Fees can climb to $60 at the most popular parks in peak season, with some sites allocated by ballot.
 If you wish to camp in national parks during busy times, contact the relevant parks service in advance for bookings.
 At other times and places, sites are allocated on a first-come, first-served basis, with fees paid to the ranger or via a self-registration station.

 There are thousands of camping grounds in Australia's state parks, forest parks and riverside reserves, as well as public domains such as sports grounds.
 These are administered by local authorities – either the state government or local council – and vary widely in their facilities and cost.

 You can find these using your in-vehicel tablet and clicking on Campermate, and also downloading the maui app.
 Campermate is a very handy app to use to help you along your journey.

 You can also check out Regional tourism brochures and chat to the friendly teams at local Visitor Information Centres.

 Fees and bookings: The majority of State Park & Shire campgrounds are cheap (around $10–15 per site per night), or even free.

 Back-to-basics free camping can be found in Australia's national parks, state parks and other reserves, with many sites located along riverbanks.
 Few have powered sites or dump points, and fresh water may not be available.
 Each state and territory has different rules concerning free camping, and there are tough penalties for those who break them.
 If you're unsure, ask a local or contact the nearest Visitor Centre.
-Australian Campsites is also a useful resource.
+Again, be sure to check Campermate, or our maui app as a useful resource.